lukaszfranczak/Football_Game/README.md

-# Furry Game
+# Football Game

-A browser based game which enables user to steer a furry monster using the keyboard and gather coins.
+A browser based game which enables user to steer a football player using the keyboard and gather scores.

 Applied technologies:
 - Javascript